A Wolvish Revolution

 The Sympathy of Wolves

-I was deeply moved during the creation of these works.
-Now you are about to witness my soft side, which is impossible to avoid if I am to write anything relating to the conception of these images at all.
 My sympathy (not pity, I should prefer to liken it to an affinity) for the 'wilderness' and all integral to it can be a painful experience at times.
 Nature itself creates and destroys; all that is beautiful, all that is wild has, at the same time, a definite aspect of terror.
 We are all aware of this, if not consciously.
-But it is the senseless, even willful destruction of this precious, terrifying wilderness by human hands that causes me a great deal of discomfort.
+But it is the senseless, even willful destruction of this precious, terrifying wilderness by human hands that causes me a great deal of discomfort (is this because of our supposed 'awareness', our responsibility to know better?).
 And these concerns are becoming more and more apparent to me through my work.
-I consider the fate of wolves, tigers, trees....the fate of the earth beneath my feet, the air that I breathe, the inhabitants of endangered forests...and I feel impotent.
+I consider the fate of wolves, tigers, trees....the fate of the earth beneath my feet, the air that I breathe, the inhabitants of endangered forests - and I feel impotent.

 Sometimes I think that my images, some of them, the more obviously connected-to-the-wilderness pictures are a sort of feeble attempt at a quiet, dignified natural revolution.
 My own revolution; a savagely emotional affair.
 My girls and their curiously unpopulated landscapes are something of a testament to this.
 They are at one with the rhythms of the earth.
 And so are the occasional creatures that accompany them.
 They are the visual manifestations of my adoration and respect for all that we have lost, but they are also a symbol of beauty and hope - powerful and resolute, they are beyond the machinations of man(kind).